techery/janet-analytics/README.md

 ##### Solution example

-This library deals with all of these complexities the way shown below:
+This library helps you overcome these complexities the way shown below.
+It allows to:

- * ✅ quickly adds/removes events for multiple SDKs along with new SDKs
+ * ✅ quickly add/remove events for multiple SDKs along with new SDKs
- * ✅ extracts the analytics data from the business/view logic
+ * ✅ extract the analytics data from the business/view logic
- * ✅ isolates the analytics data convertion
+ * ✅ isolate the analytics data convertion

 ```java
 public class PetBuyPresenter {